You are here

 During his 25-year career in the British army, Dennis had the opportunity to travel all over the world seeing and experiencing different cultures, languages and landscapes.
 It was during a posting to Medicine Hat that he decided that once life in the armed forces came to an end, he and his family would emigrate to Canada.

 This came to pass in 2010 when Dennis and his family started a new chapter in in Calgary.
-Here, Dennis spent a year at the University of Calgary as an Associate Director of Business Operations before moving into a joint venture as the General Manager.
-Four years later when the position of the Director of Business Operations opened up at CFIS he leapt at the opportunity and is delighted to be here.
+Here, Dennis worked at the University of Calgary as an Associate Director of Business Operations before moving into a joint venture as the General Manager for four years, and then to CFIS.

 Mme Kathy Marinakos brings over 25 years of administrative, leadership and teaching experience to her position as Director of Enrolment at CFIS.
 Her strong leadership skills, exceptional communication and organization skills, and ability to work successfully with varied and diverse groups of people has afforded her a track record of excellence in implementing and leading change.

-Kathy's deep understanding of the development and implementation of instructional best practices, admissions practices and assessment practices along with the importance of adhering to a school’s vision, mission and values go hand-in-hand with her dedication to providing an academically-excellent and internationally-focused education.
+Kathy's deep understanding of the development and implementation of instructional best practices, admissions practices and assessment practices along with the importance of adhering to a school’s vision, mission and values go hand-in-hand with her dedication to an academically excellent and internationally focused education.
 She looks forward to continuing to deepen her wealth of experience in independent schools through certification in the CAIS Leadership Institute, which she began in 2014.

 Along with her work assessing prospective students for which she holds a Level B certification, during her decades at Strathcona-Tweedsmuir School (STS), Kathy supported the admissions department to modify and implement their admissions processes, assessment standards, records processes and communications.
 Throughout this time, and in addition to her roles as a classroom teacher, specialist teacher and learning strategist, Kathy also held numerous leadership roles, training faculty and leading her colleagues in the development of program and curriculum.
 As the Primary Years Programme Coordinator at STS, she went above and beyond spearheading many initiatives to increase the profile of the Primary Years Programme, including holding open houses, giving tours, increasing signage and branding various programs as well as using technology and media as tools for informing and educating.